subhnet/chat-app/chat-server/Readme2.md

 ## FrontEnd Development in ReactJS
+We would be create a simple chat page with list of messages and a text field at the bottom of page to send the messages to kafka backend.

-### Create React App
+#### Create React App
-We will use Create React App to install all the dependencies
+We will use Create React App to quickstart the app.

 ```
 npm install --g create-react-app